 With an extensive list of attractions, it's no wonder that this attracts 20 million visitors every year.

 No Chicago photo album is complete without a picture at the iconic Chicago Theatre.
 Situated in N State Street, the venue's marquee has become something of a symbol of the Windy City and is a regular feature in film, TV, and art.

 There's no need to stop at the photo, though; pop inside for a play, concert, comedy or magic show.

 Shop 'til You Drop on the Magnificent Mile

-The beating heart of the city, the Magnificent Mile is host to virtually every world-leading retailer, along photo-friendly landmarks such as the old Chicago Water Tower or the Tribune Tower.
+The beating heart of the city, the Magnificent Mile, is host to virtually every world-leading retailer, along with photo-friendly landmarks such as the old Chicago Water Tower or the Tribune Tower.